Xylophone: Gyil

 The gyil (/ˈdʒɪlə, dʒiːl/) is a pentatonic instrument common to the Gur-speaking populations in Ghana, Burkina Faso, Mali and Ivory Coast in West Africa.
 The Gyil is the primary traditional instrument of the Dagara people of northern Ghana and Burkina Faso, and of the Lobi of Ghana, southern Burkina Faso, and Ivory Coast.
 The gyil is usually played in pairs, accompanied by a calabash gourd drum called a kuor.
 It can also be played by one person with the drum and the stick part as accompaniment, or by a soloist.
 Gyil duets are the traditional music of Dagara funerals.
 The instrument is generally played by men, who learn to play while young, however, there is no restriction on gender.

 The Gyil's design is similar to the Balaba or Balafon used by the Mande-speaking Bambara, Dyula and Sosso peoples further west in southern Mali and western Burkina Faso, a region that shares many musical traditions with those of northern Ivory Coast and Ghana.
 It is made with 14 wooden keys of an African hardwood called liga attached to a wooden frame, below which hang calabash gourds.
 Spider web silk covers small holes in the gourds to produce a buzzing sound and antelope sinew and leather are used for the fastenings.
 The instrument is played with rubber-headed wooden mallets.

 Silimba

-The silimba is a xylophone developed by Lozi people in Barotseland, western Zambia.
+The silimba is a xylophone common among the Nkoya and Lozi people of Barotseland, western Zambia.
 The tuned keys are tied atop resonating gourds.
-The silimba, or shinjimba, is used by the Nkoya people of Western Zambia at traditional royal ceremonies like the Kazanga Nkoya.
+Known as shinjimba among the Nkoya, it is used at the Kazanga, a traditional royal ceremony of the Nkoya.
 The silimba is an essential part of the folk music traditions of the Lozi people and can be heard at their annual Kuomboka ceremony.
 The shilimba is now used in most parts of Zambia.